KachiAlex/elderx/WEBRTC_ENHANCEMENTS.md

 ## 📄 License

-This WebRTC enhancement is part of the ElderX healthcare platform.
+This WebRTC enhancement is part of the Care Master healthcare platform.
 See the main project license for details.

 ---